What are Compression Garments?

 Use a brand that has many sizing options.
 If there are only 4 different sizes, it is like bying a lottery ticket.
 It takes a lot of luck for one of those to fit you.
 We use the big brands Medi, Juzo, Jobst and Sigvaris.
 They offer sizing charts with 20-30 different options to get the best possible fit.

 Go custom.
 When a ready made garment does not work it may be necessary to custom fit.
 It does cost more but you can’t beat a custom fit.
 Medi custom allows you to return the garment as many times as you need to until it works right within 30 days.

 Find alternatives.
 When regular elastic compression garments are not an option there are alternatives.
-We use Circ-aid products and Farrow wraps.
+We use Non-elastic compression garments like the Farrow-Wrap.
 They are adjustable compression leggings that are made with Velcro closure straps.